 Campus Area Housing: email@example.com

-Admitted and prospective students are invited to submit a request for a 15-30 minute appointment with a UW-Madison student tour guide.
+Admitted and prospective students are invited to submit a request for a 15- to 30-minute virtual (Zoom) appointment with a UW–Madison student tour guide.
 During your appointment, the tour guide will share their unique Wisconsin Experience and answer your questions about campus life both inside and outside of the classroom.
-Learn more
+Please submit your request at least three week days in advance.
+Learn more.

 News & Announcements